 Graduate-level cybersecurity programs are designed to help graduates develop the expertise needed to maintain the integrity and confidentiality of critical data infrastructures.
 With practical experience in areas like security risk assessment and intrusion detection, graduates develop a thorough understanding of how to protect networks, web and mobile systems, as well as how to design inherently secure systems.

 Cybersecurity master’s programs typically involve approximately 30 credit hours of study, including 15 core credits and 15 electives.
 Many programs can be completed entirely online, some in as little as 15 months.
-Alternatively, the post-bachelors certificate is a 15-credit hour course and generally takes about 6-7 months to complete.
+Alternatively, a post-bachelors certificate is a 15-credit hour course and generally takes about 6-7 months to complete.

 The National Security Agency (NSA) and Department of Homeland Security (DHS) evaluate the curriculum of candidate schools offering undergraduate and graduate programs against a specific set of academic criteria.
 Institutions offering graduate programs that meet this criteria may earn one of two designations: